cloudmesh-community/sp19-516-124/project-report/report.md

 $  openssl x509 -inform pem -in azure_cert.pem -outform der -out azure_cert.cer
 ```

-Since I am using Windows 10 to work with the ASM Compute Driver in PyCharm,
+This example demonstrates the use of a Windows 10 machine to work with the ASM Compute Driver
-I used the WINSCP application to connect to my Linux machine so that I can copy the "azure_cert.pem"
-certificate that was generated in my Linux `/home` directory to any location of my choosing on my Windows 10 machines file system.
-An example would be `C:\Users\Andrew.garbe\Downloads\2019 Spring Data Science\Project\azure_cert.pem`.
+in the PyCharm IDE.

+To move files between the Azure Linux virtual machine and the local Windows 10 machine,
+you can use an application like WINSCP: <https://winscp.net/eng/index.php>.
+Move the "azure_cert.pem" file to a place that you want to access it when working with the
+ASM Driver in Python.
+For example, in the Linux virtual machines `/home` directory,
+locate the `azure_cert.pem` file, and download it to:
+`C:\Users\AUser\AnotherLocation\Project\azure_cert.pem`.

 Certificates are used in Azure for cloud services service certificates and for authenticating with
 the management API management certificates.
-A certificate overview for Azure Cloud Service can be referenced at:
+A certificate overview for Azure Cloud Service can be
+referenced at:
 <https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-certs-create>.

 Once you have an available certificate, you will then need to upload the certificate to Azure.